412andrewmortimer/applied-ai/docs/courses/intro-to-ai/chapter5/overview.md

-# Chapter 5: Adversarial Search
+# 5.0 Adversarial Search and Games

 ## Overview
 - Adversarial search deals with **multi-agent environments**, where agents compete with one another.